Drizzlol/Drizz-PoE-Filters/README.md

 *Filter will auto update from the module whenever you load your filter in filterblade.
 Any changes made will not alter what you have personally changed for your filter.

+**You can remove the module to revert your filter back to normal at any time.

 # <img width="128" height="128" alt="4x" src="https://github.com/user-attachments/assets/f6570a62-348a-41d2-9c89-2f05c39d0e1d" />